rjrizani/BBC/README.md

 This project is designed for web scraping articles from the BBC website, specifically starting from the business section.

+Articles was scraped with BeautifulSoup for parsing HTML content and curl_cffi for browser impersonation.

 ## Key Features:

 1.  **Imports**: